Stardustcreator/stardust-creator-network-website/docs/mailchimp-quick-start.md

 # Mailchimp Integration Quick Start

-Quick reference for setting up Mailchimp integration with the "Join as a Creator" form.
+Quick reference for setting up Mailchimp integration with both the "Join as a Creator" and "Brand Brief" forms.

 ## What You Need